denysstar17/close-form-ReLU/README.md

 # close-form-ReLU
-Iterative close-form training for MLP with 1 ReLU hidden layer
+Iterative close-form training for MLP with 1 ReLU hidden layer and ReLU linear Regression